 A highlight of Pennsylvania Castle has to be the stunning drawing room.
 This fabulous room is extremely spacious and is flooded with natural light thanks to the huge floor to ceiling dual aspect bay windows and French doors leading to the swimming pool terrace, with the most amazing views over the coast.
 There are large sofas and a dining table seating 10/12 people comfortably, with stunning French crystal chandeliers and beautiful mahogany parquet flooring.
-The large flat screen TV has Sky HD and there is a Bose surround sound system for entertaining your guests.
+There is a large Smart TV and a Bose surround sound system for entertaining your guests.

 Double doors lead into the wonderful free form indoor swimming pool with beautiful views of the sea and Rufus Castle, complete with French doors all along two sides providing direct access to the sunny terrace.
-This extraordinary room is flooded with natural light and can be converted into an Orangery by the use of a temporary floor covering the swimming pool, providing an indoor dining option for up to 90 people.
-Please note that the indoor pool is unavailable from May – September 2017 and from 2018 onwards between July and August, as the temporary floor is installed for events during this time.
+This extraordinary room is flooded with natural light and can be converted into an Orangery by the use of a temporary floor covering the swimming pool, providing an indoor dining option for up to 100 people.
+Please note that the indoor pool is unavailable between July and August, as the temporary floor is installed for events during this time.

 The grounds of Pennsylvania Castle are truly exceptional, with extensive landscaped gardens and numerous terraces ideal for outdoor entertaining.
 The beautiful English garden features mature hedges and trees, box hedges, dry stone walls clad with roses and sweeping lawns with beautiful views over the bay.
 There is a wedding pagoda on one of the lawns with amazing views, creating a wonderful setting for a summer wedding.
 Beyond the English garden lies a magnificent Italian garden, also accessible from the swimming pool terrace, with a lovely ornamental fountain, lily ponds, terraces and rose beds.
 From the upper level a pathway leads to the tropical garden, with exotic plants and palms and a wonderful waterfall creating a wonderfully tranquil place.
 From here you can access the serene Japanese garden, complete with Japanese tea house and a children’s play house.